rick-dalley/wfc/README.md

    Modify the sample JSON file (samples.json) to include your tile configurations.

 5. **Output**:
    Generated bitmaps and optional text outputs will be saved in the output/ directory.
+Samples of the output can be found in the [output folder](https://github.com/rick-dalley/wfc/tree/master/output)

 ## Code Structure